More Noteworthy 2018 Programs:

 Please join Wellesley Historical Society Archivist Alden Ludlow at the Needham History Center & Museum on Tuesday, December 4, for a brown bag lunch presentation exploring Needham and Wellesley history through the medium of postcards.
 The talk will focus on postcard and postal history during the "Golden Age of Postcards," 1907-1915.
 Topics and discussion will explore the social aspects of postcard writing at that time, as well as the different methods and technologies of postcard production.
 The presentation will explore dozens of postcards held in the Wellesley and Needham collections.

 Thank you to those who attended "Mr. Baker's Fairyland of the Beautiful and Bizarre"

-In partnership with the Needham History Center and Museum, Gloria Greis, Executive Director of the Needham History Center and Museum, will provide a talk on the Baker Estate:
+In partnership with the Needham History Center and Museum, Gloria Greis, Executive Director of the Needham History Center and Museum, provided a talk on the Baker Estate.